Stackclash/5e-vault/z_Templates/World Building/Region.md

 ## Notable Locations

 > ```dataview
->  TABLE file.name as "Name", file.location as "Location", file.frontmatter.location as "Frontmatter", file.folder.split("/")
+>  TABLE file.name AS "Name", file.frontmatter.pronounced as "Pronounced"
 >  FROM "4.
 World Almanac/Eldoria/Places of Interest" OR "4.
 World Almanac/Eldoria/Settlements"
+>  WHERE file.frontmatter.location = this.file.name OR file.frontmatter.region = this.file.name
 > ```